 In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency and the State Water Resources Control Board prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-The U.S. Food and Drug Administration regulations and California law also establish limits for contaminants in bottled water that provide the same protection for public health.
+The U.S. Food and Drug Administration regulations and California law also establish limits for contaminants in bottled water.
 Additional information on bottled water is available on the California Department of Public Health's website at www.cdph.ca.gov/Programs/CEH/DFDCS/Pages/FDBPrograms/FoodSafetyProgram/Water.aspx.

-Every year the district conducts approximately 115,000 water quality and process control tests from watershed to faucet to ensure your water is safe to drink.
+Every year the District conducts approximately 115,000 water quality and process control tests from watershed to faucet to ensure your water is safe to drink.